Sundarbans National Park: Flora and fauna

 The coastal active delta of Sundarban at the mouth of Bay of Bengal in Bangladesh, having a complex geomorphologic and hydrological character with climatic hazards, has a vast area of mangrove forests with a variety of flora and diverse fauna in a unique ecosystem.
 The natural environment and coastal ecosystem of this Biosphere Reserve and World Heritage Site is under threat of physical disaster due to unscientific and excessive human interferences.
 Conservation and environmental management plan for safeguarding this unique coastal ecology and ecosystem is urgently required.

 Flora

 Sundarban has achieved its name from the Sundari tree.
+The word, "Sundari", comes from the Sanskrit word "Sundara".
 It is the most exquisite variety of tree that are found in this area, a special kind of mangrove tree.
 It has specialised roots called pneumatophores which emerge above ground and help in gaseous exchange i.e. respiration.
 During the rainy season when the entire forest is waterlogged, the spikes rising from the ground has their peak in the air and helps in the respiration process.

-The Sundarbans National Park houses a large number of reptiles as well, including gharials, estuarine crocodiles, chameleons, monitor lizards, turtles, including olive ridley, hawksbill, and green turtles, and snakes, including python, king cobra, rat snake, Russell's viper, dog faced water snake, checkered keelback, red tailed bamboo pit viper, Taipan, Chinese Green viper(Trimeresurus stejnegeri), common krait, etc. Yearly 100-200 people are killed due to snake bites in Sunderbans.